The Red Flag To Watch Out For When Buying Rotisserie Chicken

 When it comes to ready-made food at the supermarket, it's hard to find something better than a good rotisserie chicken.
 It's hot and (hopefully) fresh, comes in a few flavors if you're lucky, is often more affordable, and provides enough protein to feed a crowd or to meal plan for a few days.

-But rotisserie chickens aren't created equal, and the last thing you want to see when you get home is a sad, small chicken that tastes like it was spit-roasted yesterday.
-Thankfully there are several tips to help you spot the best, with an easy red flag to be on the lookout for: Extra juice in the container.
+But rotisserie chickens aren't created equal, and the last thing you want to see when you get home is a sad, small chicken that tastes like it was spit-roasted last week.
+Thankfully there are several tips to help you pick out the best, with one red flag that is ridiculously easy to spot beyond the date on the packaging: the weight.
+Simply pick up the tasiest looking birds cooked on the same day and compare how heavy they are.
+The lighter the bird, the drier it is likely to be.